drivnaisystem-creativitybylilydev/creativitybylily/PRE-DEMO-CHECKLIST.md

 ### Potential Questions to Prepare For
 - "How do I add new products?" → Show admin dashboard
 - "How do I print labels?" → Show one-click label generation
-- "What about payment?" → Explain Stripe integration plan
+- "What about payment?" → Explain Square integration plan (client already has account)
 - "Can customers track orders?" → Show tracking number display
 - "What about inventory?" → Explain it's in database, can add management UI